Mandatory Student Immunizations

 Medical Exemption Requests

 Limited exceptions are granted for students for whom immunization would be physically detrimental or otherwise medically contraindicated.
-Students requesting medical exemptions shall submit a Request for Medical Exemption to COVID-19 Immunization Form or Student Immunization Record Form (for MMR) to the Office of Registration and Records.
+Students requesting medical exemptions shall submit a Student Immunization Record Form (for MMR) to the Office of Registration and Records.
 Forms are available at https://www.sunyacc.edu/registrar-forms.

 Exemption Grievance Procedure